Apoc70/PowerShell-Scripts/README.md

 # PowerShell Scripts

 This GitHub Repository contains most of my public PowerShell scripts.
 In the past I used dedicated repositories per script.
-I will archive those repositories after mvong the scrip to this repository.
+I will archive those repositories after moving the script to this repository.
 C#-related projects remain in separate repositories.

 ## Modern Exchange Server